gaehlerm/SoftwareEngineering/README.md

 // https://refactoring.guru/design-patterns

-There is a famous book called design patterns [Gamma et al., 1995].
+There is a famous book called "Design Patterns" [Gamma et al., 1995].
 It describes ways how classes can be used to interact with each other and form new patterns.
 It certainly is a tremendously important book in the history of software engineering, though it is a bit theoretical.
 In this chapter, I’d like to give a brief overview over the most important design patterns.
 Some more design patterns are explained scattered throughout the rest of the book.

 One drawback is that you might start over engineering your code when using too many design pattern.
 You don't need a design pattern to cover every corner case.
 You don't have to make everything generic.
-It's more of an 80-20 phenomenon where 20% of all the design patterns cover 80% of all the code. [https://youtu.be/BPSuWUXyA58] Making things more abstract may be useful at times, but it complicates the code unnecessarily.
+It's more of an 80-20 phenomenon where 20% of all the design patterns cover 80% of all the code. //https://youtu.be/BPSuWUXyA58// Making things more abstract may be useful at times, but it complicates the code unnecessarily.
 Only use design patterns if they say something about the problem you are trying to solve.

 I tried to keep the descriptions and the code examples to the point to teach you only the basic idea of each design pattern.
 I'm not writing any UML diagramms, but show you a complete code example instead.
 If you don't understand one of the patterns, play around with the code, watch some youtube video or get one of the more extensive books on design patterns.